psytext/rosettastats/docs/moderatedMediation.md

 In example 4 both x-m and m-y paths are moderated.
 There are two mediators.
 In this example the covariates have an assumed effect on both the mediators and the dependent variable.
-Furthermore plots that show the simple slopes of the indirect effects are requested.
 Example 4 is called as follows.

 ```r